If you want to save time and still want to grab the Best Insurance Card Scanner, go for the BizCardReader Card Scanner, undoubtedly.

 Connecting this Bizcard Reader insurance card scanner is also very simple.

 It has a USB, self-powered connection that is quite unique too.
-You have to connect the scanner to a computer using the provided USB cable.
+You have to connect the scanner to a computer or laptop using the provided USB cable.
 It’s usable with one computer at a time.

 However, to stay on the go, you can also pair it with any other device with a USB port.